How-To: 401(k)s for the Self-Employed

 That’s obviously not what self-employment actually looks like.

-Two obvious gripes are most common among the self-employed people I talk to:
+Two obvious gripes are most common among the self-employed people I talk to: Healthcare and access to retirement accounts.

 While I don’t have any answers for you on the healthcare front, I actually think the self-employed have a distinct advantage when it comes to tax-advantaged retirement investing.

-While the corporate robots (read: me) get hot and bothered about a dollar-for-dollar match and the ability to contribute up to $19,500 per year to our 401(k)s, the savvy self-employed of the world are low-key trouncing us with their ability to contribute to pre-tax investment accounts.
+While the corporate robots (read: me) get hot and bothered about a dollar-for-dollar match and the ability to contribute up to $23,000 per year (2024) to our 401(k)s, the savvy self-employed of the world are low-key trouncing us with their ability to contribute to pre-tax investment accounts.

 Am I talking about the Roth IRA?

 No!
 Of course not.
-At $6,000 per year, the Roth IRA is a great (post-tax) vehicle for both W2 employees and the self-employed (and if you don’t have one, I’d go open one immediately as long as you’re under the income limit of $140,000 per year; if you’re not, I’ve got a loophole-frenzied guide to contributing to a backdoor Roth IRA here).
+At $7,000 per year, the Roth IRA is a great (post-tax) vehicle for both W2 employees and the self-employed (and if you don’t have one, I’d go open one immediately as long as you’re under the income limit of $161,000 per year; if you’re not, I’ve got a loophole-frenzied guide to contributing to a backdoor Roth IRA here).

 Takeaways, upfront:

-If you’re truly self-employed (no income from W2 jobs or access to employer-sponsored plans), you’re probably better off with the Solo 401(k).
+If you’re truly self-employed (no income from W-2 jobs or access to employer-sponsored plans), you’re probably better off with the Solo 401(k).

 Introducing: The SEP IRA and Solo 401(k)